-1812 BCE, in the Middle East.
+CE, in the Middle East.

-Abraham is recognised as a Father of the Faith to Jews, Christians and Muslims (though in Islam he is the Prophet Ibrahim).
-In the Torah (and also in the book of Genesis in the Bible) Abraham left Ur in Mesopotamia because God called him to found a new nation in a new land.
-'Leave your country, your people and your father's household and go to the land I will show you'.
-(Genesis 12) The new land he was sent to is Canaan which was a large and prosperous country (modern day Lebanon, Syria, Jordan, and Israel.)
-Abraham obeyed God's command and he was given a repeated promise that his offspring (descendants) would inherit the land and that he would be the Father of a Great Nation and be blessed by God.
-Abraham was asked to do certain things and in return God promised to take special care of his family and descendants.
-At this point he didn't have any children and the promise of a great nation seemed impossible as time went by because both Abraham and his wife were getting extremely old and had never had children.
-It was only in old age many, many years later (about 25 years after he was promised) that he finally had children to fulfil this promise given by God.
+am is recognised as a Father of the Faith to Jews, Christians and Muslims h in Islam he is the Prophet Ibrahim).
+In the Torah (and also in the book esis in the Bible) Abraham left Ur in Mesopotamia because God called found a new nation in a new land.
+'Leave your country, your people and ather's household and go to the land I will show you'.
+(Genesis 12) The nd he was sent to is Canaan which was a large and prosperous country rn day Lebanon, Syria, Jordan, and Israel.)
+Abraham obeyed God's comand he was given a repeated promise that his offspring (descendants) inherit the land and that he would be the Father of a Great Nation and be d by God.
+Abraham was asked to do certain things and in return God ed to take special care of his family and descendants.
+At this point he have any children and the promise of a great nation seemed impossible e went by because both Abraham and his wife were getting extremely old d never had children.
+It was only in old age many, many years later 25 years after he was promised) that he finally had children to fulfil this e given by God.
 Sarah (at 90) finally became pregnant with Isaac.
-Jewish people believe that Abraham's story teaches that God is in control of even the processes of nature-such as having children and also that he keeps his promises.
-In Judaism the descendants who were promised to Abraham are believed to be the Jewish people, descended from Abraham's son Isaac, born to his wife Sarah.
+Jewish believe that Abraham's story teaches that God is in control of even the ses of nature-such as having children and also that he keeps his ses.
+In Judaism the descendants who were promised to Abraham are beto be the Jewish people, descended from Abraham's son Isaac, born to e Sarah.
 There are now 14.6 million Jewish people in the world.
-The Torah includes the story of when Abraham was asked by God to sacrifice his son Isaac- Isaac he believes, is the son in whom the promise of having lots of descendants will come true-so this doesn't seem to make any sense-but Abraham is obedient to God and prepares to sacrifice Isaac.
-God stops him at the last minute and gives him a ram to sacrifice instead.
-Jewish people believe that God was testing Abraham to see whether he would put God first above anything else and trust him.
-Abraham passed the test and showed that he was worthy of being the Father of the /10
+The Toludes the story of when Abraham was asked by God to sacrifice his son - Isaac he believes, is the son in whom the promise of having lots of deints will come true-so this doesn't seem to make any sense-but Abraobedient to God and prepares to sacrifice Isaac.
+God stops him at the last e and gives him a ram to sacrifice instead.
+Jewish people believe that God sting Abraham to see whether he would put God first anything else and trust him.
+Abraham passed the test owed that he was worthy of being the Father of the /10 Nation God had promised him.